2/10/17 If you're interested Email us and ask to join the beta program and help test out the next version coming in April.

 IMPORTANT: Only 1 StegoMark allowed per photo is possible.

-StegoMark is the very first implementation of a steganographic watermark and is only available in iWatermark.
+StegoMark is the first ever implementation of a steganographic watermark for photography and is only available in iWatermark.
 Steganography refers to any process of embedding some data invisibly into the actual photo image data.

 StegoMark because it combines Steganography, often called Stego for short and Mark from the word Watermark.
 StegoMarks use a special algorithm designed at Plum Amazing.
 This specialized encoding makes that data almost impossible to decipher without iWatermark.
 If there is no password then any copy of iWatermark can reveal the hidden text.
 If there is a password then only a person with the password and iWatermark can reveal the hidden text.